prometheus-operator/prometheus-operator/Documentation/api.md

 <td>
 <em>(Optional)</em>
 <p>The protocols to negotiate during a scrape.
 It tells clients what
-protocol are accepted by Prometheus and with what weight (most wanted is first).
+protocol are accepted by Prometheus and with what weight (most wanted is first).</p>
-Supported values (case sensitive): PrometheusProto, OpenMetricsText0.0.1, OpenMetricsText1.0.0, PrometheusText0.0.4.</p>
 <p>If unset, Prometheus uses its default value.</p>
 <p>It requires Prometheus &gt;= v2.48.0.</p>
 </td>